-The Records can be read by clicking on the links below.
-Records which have been incorporated since 2012 are displayed in RED.
+The recompiled Records can be read by clicking on the links below.
+Recent ratified claims are added from time to time.
+Records which have been incorporated since the 2012 compilation are displayed in RED.
+Records known to have been shot on Club Target Days are in PURPLE.

 If you wish to claim a score that is larger than the record listed in the Records, please send your claim to the SCAS Target Records Officer together with evidence that the achievement met the required conditions for a new record using one of the methods below.